lweitkamp/numpitron/README.md

 Simplistic small language model 3D-parallelism training using NumPy and MPI.
 Inspired by [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) and [Nanotron](https://github.com/huggingface/nanotron) and based only on [NumPy](https://numpy.org) and [MPI for Python](https://mpi4py.readthedocs.io), NuMPItron offers a variety of ways to train your Transformer at a snail's pace.

+This library is meant as a learning experience for implementing distributed training strategies.
+Each added strategy will be discussed in detail in blog posts.

 # Core Features

 We support the following: